pixeldesu/pixelde.su/src/uses.md

 ### Browser

-- I'm a web developer by trade, so technically I use every browser, ~~but generally my main browser by now is [Arc](https://arc.net/).~~
+- I'm a web developer by trade, so technically I use every browser, but generally my main browser by now is [Arc](https://arc.net/).
-  I'm back to using Firefox! (mainly because Arc is not available on Linux, but also to combat Chromium market share again)
 - To block unwanted content while browsing, I use [uBlock Origin](https://github.com/gorhill/uBlock) and [uBlacklist](https://github.com/iorate/ublacklist).
 Additionally for YouTube,